 As regards her academic background, she was trained in both law and political science at Sciences Po Paris and The Fletcher School of Law and Diplomacy (Tufts University, USA), and holds a PhD from Utrecht University on EU civilian crisis management.
-Moreover, her projects led her to conduct research at the Basel Institute on Governance, the European University Institut in Florence, and the Ludwig Maximilan University in Munich.
+Moreover, her projects led her to conduct research at the Basel Institute on Governance, the European University Institute in Florence, and the Ludwig Maximilian University in Munich.
 From 2019 to 2022, she headed the Borderlines group at the MPIL in Heidelberg.

 Interview with Julia Weigelt for the NDR Info Podcast "Streitkräfte und Strategien" (armed forces and strategies) about the geopolitical awakening in Europe and the EU in the wake of the war in Ukraine, available online (in German) here